jtmuller5/dartantic_ai/README.md

 This is particularly useful for debugging tool execution, understanding provider behavior, or troubleshooting unexpected responses.

+If you want to see more details, check out [logging.dart](example/bin/logging.dart).

 ## Model Discovery

 dartantic_ai supports discovering available models from providers using the